martinusso/martinusso/README.md

 # Hi there, I'm Breno Martinusso! 👋

-I'm a brazilian entrepreneur and software developer.
+I'm a brazilian entrepreneur and software engineer.
 Since 2001, I've been learning and using a lot of technologies and languages to build software.

 ## 💻 Skills & Proficiency

 - Focused on Back-End development
-- Fully understand of design patterns, OO, and others related concepts
+- Fully understanding of design patterns, OO, and others related concepts
-- Experience with agile software development practices
+- Experience with agile development practices
-- Principles of security and stable software design
+- Principles of computer security
-- Comfortable with Continuous Integration, Code Coverage, and Deployment services
+- Comfortable with Code coverage, and Continuous Deployment
 - Relational and No-Relational databases

 ## 📫  How to reach me